10 Turkey Myths That Could Ruin Your Thanksgiving

 Myth: You don’t have to thaw a turkey completely

 Actually, a properly thawed turkey is key to making sure the bird is fully cooked; one that’s partially frozen when it goes in the oven means the outside will cook but the inside will remain raw, warns the USDA.
 Butterball advises you place the unopened turkey breast-side up on a tray in the fridge and allow 24 hours of thawing for every four pounds of turkey.
 Never try to cook a frozen turkey overnight at a low temperature in the hopes of keeping it tender and moist; low and long is exactly what harmful bacteria needs to thrive.
 The USDA recommends setting your oven no lower than 325 degrees to decrease the risk of bacteria growth.
+(Find out if turkey makes you sleepy, or if something else is to blame.)

 Myth: Never cook a frozen turkey